 Screaming Eagle sits on a very short list of American wines that function like blue-chip assets rather than just luxury beverages.
-Tiny production, a global cult following, and prices that routinely clear five figures per case have transformed this Oakville Cabernet Sauvignon into something closer to a financial instrument than a bottle you open at dinner.
+Tiny production, a global cult following, and prices that routinely clear five figures per case have turned this Oakville Cabernet Sauvignon into something closer to a financial instrument than a bottle you open at dinner.

 Annual output hovers around 1,000 cases, and the winery’s long-running allocation and waitlist model keeps most bottles out of the open market entirely, creating a paradox where booming global demand crashes against near-zero free float.